RecipesLearn

 Brisket on Weber Kettle

-Often it’s harder for beginners to smoke low and slow as apposed to hot and fast.
+Often it’s harder for beginners to smoke low and slow.
+With hot and fast you can leave your vents open and add more charcoal to start.

 Dealing with the Stall